mebius01/mcp/README.md

-# MCP Client/Server
+# MCP-HUB

-This is a comprehensive **Model Context Protocol (MCP)** implementation with multi-server support.
+MCP-HUB is a powerful multi-server MCP client that allows you to seamlessly interact with various AI services and tools through a single chat interface.
-The project includes both a local MCP server with 18 Notion API tools and a client that can connect to multiple external MCP servers simultaneously (Notion, GitHub, local) with built-in configurations.
+It combines the power of OpenAI's language models with multiple MCP servers, providing access to Notion, GitHub, and custom tools all in one place.

 ## Goals
 - Understand MCP architecture